What The Texas Abortion Ban Does — And What It Means For Other States

 With the U.S. Supreme Court mum, a new law went into effect in Texas that bans abortions after about six weeks of pregnancy.
 That's well before many women even know they are pregnant.

-The law allows private citizens to sue abortion providers and anyone else who helps a woman obtain an abortion — including those who give a woman a ride to a clinic or provide financial assistance in obtaining an abortion.
+The law allows private citizens to sue abortion providers and anyone else who helps a woman obtain an abortion — including those who give a woman a ride to a clinic or provide financial assistance to obtain an abortion.
 Private citizens who bring these suits don't need to show any connection to those they are suing.

 The law makes no exceptions for cases involving rape or incest.